Aditya-Ashok-Shinde/Travel-Agency-Manager/README.md

 # Travel-Agency-Manager
-Travel Agency Manager following details:  Name of the driver, Driving License No, Route,  Kms.
+Travel Agency Manager with following details:  Name of the driver, Driving License No, Route,  Kms.